BobKoto/bob-site/index.md

 <span>
         <img src="{{ site.baseurl }}/assets/memory1GameOpenScreen.jpg"
              style="height:15%; width:15%; display: inline;"
-             alt="A game that players press a sequence of buttons based on what they remember they have seen/heard">
+             alt="A memotry game">
 </span>
 </div>
 <br><br>
 - *this site, including the games you can play in your browser, does not track or ask for nor collect any info about you*
 - *RSS subscribe/Notification to inform you of content updates - not implemented but under review, for ever*

-**Blog posts below,** really...
+**Blog posts below,** all with a nice light blue background to keep us awake, really...

 <!-- <script src="./scripts/main.js"></script>  -->
 <script>